Elizabeth A. Nick

 Cole, D. A., Zelkowitz, R. L., Nick, E., Martin, N. C., Roeder, K. M., Sinclair-McBride, K., & Spinelli, T. (2016).
 Longitudinal and incremental relation of cybervictimization to negative self-cognitions and depressive symptoms in young adolescents.
 Journal of Abnormal Child Psychology, 1-12. doi: http://dx.doi.org/10.1007/s10802-015-0123-7

 Fristad, M. A. & Nick, E. A. (2015).
 Bipolar disorder during childhood and adolescence.
 In R. J. DeRubeis & D. R. Strunk (Eds.), The Oxford Handbook of Mood Disorders. doi: http://doi.org/10.1093/oxfordhb/ 9780199973965.013.25

 --- Under review and in preparation

-Cole, D. A., Nick, E. A., Varga, G., Smith, D., Zelkowitz, R., Ledeczi, A. (Under review).
+Cole, D. A., Nick, E. A., Varga, G., Smith, D., Zelkowitz, R., & Ledeczi, A. (Under review).
 Does social media use offset or exacerbate the effects of in-person social problems on depressive thoughts and symptoms?
-Journal of Computer-Mediated Communication.
+Computers in Human Behavior.

 Smith, D., Carter, G., Nick, E., & Cole, D. (2016, April).
 Online and in-person social support and victimization: Effects on self-esteem and depression.
 Poster presented at the Middle Tennessee Psychological Association Conference, Murfreesboro, TN.